benbaptist/minecraft-wrapper/documentation/minecraft.rst

         Get the world level.dat.

+        :arg worldname:
-        :worldname: optional world name.
-If not specified, Wrapper looks up the server worldname.
+            optional world name.
+If not
+            specified, Wrapper looks up the server worldname.

-        :Returns: Return an NBT object of the world's level.dat.
+        :returns: Return an NBT object of the world's level.dat.